QUANTiC™ incremental encoder system with RESM40 rotary (angle) ring

 How it works

-Fully integrated advanced dynamic signal conditioning, including Auto Gain, Auto Balance and Auto Offset Controls, ensures low Sub-Divisional Error (SDE) of typically <±80 nm for rotary systems and <±50 nm for linear systems.
+Fully integrated advanced dynamic signal conditioning, including Auto Gain, Auto Balance and Auto Offset Controls, ensures low Sub-Divisional Error (SDE) of typically <±80 nm for small rotary systems, typically <±150 nm for large rotary systems and <±80 nm for linear systems.

 This evolution of filtering optics, combined with carefully designed electronics, provide incremental signals with wide bandwidth achieving a maximum speed of 8 800 rpm for rotary systems, 24 m/s for linear systems, with the lowest positional jitter (noise) of any encoder in its class.
 Interpolation is within the readhead, with fine resolution versions being further augmented by additional noise-reducing electronics to achieve jitter down to 2.73 nm RMS.